-Figure 4: Each HDF5 file stores M consequent images.
+Figure 4: Each HDF5 file stores M consequent images

 DLS Use Case “Percival Frame Builder”

-The “Percival Frame Builder” detector is described in the section 3.4 of [1].
+The “Percival Frame Builder” detector is another machine operated by Diamond Light Source (DLS).
+For more information, see the “References” chapter on page 58.

-An image taken by the detector is stored as a 2D plane in a 3D dataset in HDF5 file.
+An image taken by the detector is stored as a 2D plane in a 3D dataset in an HDF5 file.
 The images are added to the dataset along the slowest changing dimension, which represents time.
 Indices of the images added to the same file are monotonically increasing and the value mod(<image index>, <number of the HDF5 files>) is constant.
-For example, as showed in Figure 5 every 4th image is stored in the dataset A starting with the first image, every 4th images is stored in the dataset B starting with the second image, etc.
+For example, as shown in Figure 5 every fourth image is stored in dataset A starting with the first image, every fourth image is stored in dataset B starting with the second image, and so on.